 The border between a dermatofibroma and the surrounding normal skin can be very hard to see.
 For this reason, it can be hard for your doctor to remove the entire tumour and a small number of tumours may come back (local recurrence) after they are removed.

-There are different kinds of dermatofibromas based on how the tumour looks under the microscope.
+There are different types of dermatofibromas based on how the tumour looks under the microscope.
 Pathologists call these tumours variants and like classic dermatofibromas, they are all non-cancerous.

 Common variants of dermatofibroma include:

 The diagnosis of dermatofibroma is usually made after the entire tumour has been surgically removed and sent to a pathologist for microscope examination.
 Sometimes, your doctor will remove a small piece of the tumour in a procedure called a biopsy before removing the entire tumour.

 It can be very challenging for a pathologist to make the diagnosis of dermatofibroma after only examining a small piece of the tumour because there are other types of tumours that can look very similar to dermatofibroma.
 In this case your pathologist may offer a list of possible diagnoses which includes dermatofibroma.
 A final diagnosis will be given after the entire tumour is removed and examined.